emmanuelrosa/erosanix/pkgs/sierrachart/README.md

 ```

 What effectively happens is that when you run Sierra Chart, the launcher script will symlink the study to your Sierra Chart "Data" directory.
 Then when you exit Sierra Chart, the study symlinks are removed.

-The end result is a study distribution mechanism which always provides studies compiled against the current version of Sierra Chart, keeping everything nice and fresh :)

 ## FAQ